bitnami/charts/bitnami/cloudnative-pg/README.md

 #### Integration with Prometheus Operator

 The chart can deploy `ServiceMonitor` objects for integration with Prometheus Operator installations.
-To do so, set the value `metrics.serviceMonitor.enabled=true`.
+To do so, set the value `*.metrics.serviceMonitor.enabled=true` (under the `operator` and `pluginBarmanCloud` sections).
 Ensure that the Prometheus Operator `CustomResourceDefinitions` are installed in the cluster or it will fail with the following error:

 ```text
 no matches for kind "ServiceMonitor" in version "monitoring.coreos.com/v1"